 Cryogenic treatment can help reduce these residual stresses by creating a denser, smoother surface with improved material and performance properties.
 The process uses liquid nitrogen to reduce the temperature of heat treated parts to -300° F. The metal components are then kept at this cryogenic temperature for 24 hours.
 In steels, it has been documented that as carbon particles precipitate, carbides form a lattice structure and fill microscopic voids.
 Applications for cryo treatment include aluminum casting, optical mirrors, cutting tools, gun barrels, engine and drive components, and much more.

-The benefits of using Nitrofreeze® cryo technology are fivefold.
+The benefits of using Nitrofreeze® cryogenic treatment are fivefold.

 #1 Increased Durability